Jimdo/puppet-skeleton/TESTING.md

 ## Vagrant

-With [Vagrant], you can spin up a virtual machine and run your module inside it via Puppet Apply or Puppet Agent.
-The test setup requires to install **Vagrant 1.2.x** from the [Vagrant downloads page].
+With [Vagrant], you can spin up a virtual machine and run your module inside it via Puppet Apply.
+The test setup requires to install **Vagrant 1.1.x** from the [Vagrant downloads page].

-When everything is in place, this command will boot and provision the VM as specified in the `Vagrantfile`:
+When everything is in place, this command will boot and provision the VM as specified in the `Vagrantfile`, using the manifest `test/site.pp` as the entry point for integration testing:

     $ rake vagrant:provision